History of Gold

 Some researchers are placing gold on DNA to study the hybrid genetic material in cells.
 Others are using it to determine how cells respond to toxins, heat and physical stress.
 Because it is biologically benign, biochemists use gold to form compounds with proteins to create new lifesaving drugs.Gold has been known down through the ages to have a direct effect on the activities of the heart, and helps to improve blood circulation.
 It is beneficial for rejuvenating sluggish organs, especially the brain and digestive system, and has been used in cases of glandular and nervous congestion and lack of coordination.

 The body’s temperature stabilizing mechanism is restored to balance with gold, particularly in cases of chills, hot flashes, and night sweats.

-According to many studies, colloidal gold increases mental acuity and the ability to concentrate.
-Colloidal gold is thought to strengthen mental function by increasing the conductivity between nerve endings in the body and on the surface of the brain.
+According to many studies, nanoparticle gold increases mental acuity and the ability to concentrate.
+Nanoparticle gold is thought to strengthen mental function by increasing the conductivity between nerve endings in the body and on the surface of the brain.